 - 1. The circulation pump is turned on. - 2.
-The gas control starts the Ignition sequence. - 3.
+The gas control starts the ignition sequence. - 3.
 The fan operates to pre-purge the heat engine and flue system - 4.
 After 15 seconds of fan operation, a spark is created at the electrode and the gas valve is opened. - 5.
 The ignition spark and gas valve opening will last for a maximum of 10 seconds. - 6.
-A 3 second period of flame stabilisation will occur immediately after a successful ignition. - 7.
-At the end of the stabilisation period the controls will check that a flame is present.
-If no flame is detected, stages 1 5 will be repeated 4 further times (within 24 hours) before a permanent lockout of that heat engine occurs. - 8.
+A 10 second period of flame stabilisation will occur immediately after a successful ignition. - 7.
+The controls will check that a flame is present.
+If no flame is detected, stages 1 6 will be repeated 4 further times (within 24 hours) before a permanent lockout of that heat engine occurs. - 8.
 On successful confirmation of a flame, the fan speed is varied by the controls to suit the demand conditions. - 9.
-The heat engine will continue to operate until DHW demand has been met, the control timer has turned off the demand or the controls detect a fault condition.
+Both heat engines together, will continue to operate until DHW demand has been met, the control timer has turned off the demand or the controls detect a fault condition.